 Ueno Kaneiji Temple

-Like we mentioned in the introduction, the Kan’ei-ji Temple was once one of the wealthiest temples in Tokyo and it housed the ruling Tokugawa clan.
+As we mentioned in the introduction, the Kan’ei-ji Temple was once one of the wealthiest temples in Tokyo, and it housed the ruling Tokugawa clan.
 However, the temple was destroyed in the Boshin War.
 While it doesn’t hold the same status it held back in the day, this temple is still a place that’s worth visiting for its historical value.

 Bentendo Temple

-This is a Buddhist temple that’s dedicated to Benzaiten or Benten, the goddess of happiness, wealth, wisdom, and music.
+This Buddhist temple is dedicated to Benzaiten or Benten, the goddess of happiness, wealth, wisdom, and music.
 The Bentendo Temple is located on a small island in Shinobazu Pond.
 During the cherry blossom season, this temple becomes busy with tourists, locals, and plenty of tasty food stalls.

 Kiyomizu Kannon Do Temple

-This is one of the oldest surviving temples in the entirety of Japan and it’s also one of the most frequently visited temples within Ueno Park.
+This is one of the oldest surviving temples in the entirety of Japan, and it’s also one of the most frequently visited temples in Ueno Park.
 The temple is dedicated to Kosodate Kannon and Senju-Kannon Bosatsu.
-Kosodate Kannon being the protectress of child-bearing and child-raising.
-That’s why you’ll likely find women who wish to conceive leaving a doll there for the goddess.
-This is truly a breath-taking place to be in and to see the relationship that Japanese people have with their deities.
-An absolute favorite for many visitors.
+Kosodate Kannon is the protectress of child-bearing and child-raising.
+That’s why you’ll likely find women who wish to conceive, leaving a doll there for the goddess.
+This is truly a breathtaking place to be in and to see Japanese people’s relationship with their deities—an absolute favorite for many visitors.

 Ueno Toshogu Shrine

 Established in 1627 by Tōdō Takatora and then renovated by Tokugawa Iemitsu in 1651, the Ueno Toshogu Shrine is a prime example of the Shinto style of architecture that distinguishes the Edo period.
-It’s also one of the very few Edo-era buildings to survive the devastation of many earthquakes and wars that took place in Japan.
+It’s also one of the very few Edo-era buildings that survived the devastation of many earthquakes and wars that took place in Japan.
 This golden shrine was dedicated to Tokugawa Ieyasu, founder of the Tokugawa Shogunate.
-It’s sadly one of the most underrated spots in Tokyo.
+Sadly, it’s one of the most underrated spots in Tokyo.

 Where to Eat